 A native of Trinidad and Tobago, Lou Maraj, PhD, is an antiracist scholar and educator.
 His work asks the key question: How do Black people make everyday meaning in an antiBlack world?

-An assistant professor of English at the University of Pittsburgh, Maraj thinks through how Black people communicate and how their environments affect them in struggles against injustice.
+An assistant professor in University of British Columbia’s School of Journalism, Writing, and Media, Maraj thinks through how Black people communicate and how their environments affect them in struggles against injustice.
 His first book, Black or Right: Anti/Racist Campus Rhetorics, explores the ways Black folk deal with racism at white educational institutions (and beyond) in the age of #BlackLivesMatter.
 It complicates our views of university spaces and the social ‘good’ of diversity and other policies in them.
 Other projects look at how digital memes work to shape racial identity, the ways #BlackLivesMatter is changing how we think about Black resistance, and antiBlackness in sport.
-Recent work can be found in Precarious Rhetorics and Prose Studies.
+Recent work can be found in Prose Studies and Women’s Studies in Communication.

 Maraj has taught (and teaches), a range of courses to various populations—including high-school, undergrad, and grad students—since 2010.
 These include classes and workshops on rhetoric, composition, poetry, social justice writing, digital media, Black studies, and literature.
 In the classroom, he also studies and teaches about using social media writing for antiracism.